What is PNG (Portable Network Graphics)?

 Animation/Moving Image Feature

 APNG is a PNG-based format that supports animation and supports the display of a single image if the decoder does not understand this format.
-It is accepted by browsers such as Firefox and Chrome and the file extension is .png.
+It is accepted by browsers such as Firefox and Chrome, and the file extension is .png.

-MNG is an image format that supports animation, based on ideas and parts of PNG.
+MNG is an image format that supports animation based on ideas and parts of PNG.
 However, it is a complex system and does not allow a single image to be displayed if GIF and APNG do.

-Comparison with Other Formats
+PNG Comparison with Other Formats

 Comparing GIF to PNG

-In most cases, it provides better compression than GIF, but some applications make a poor selection of filtering methods resulting in larger file sizes.
+In most cases, it provides better compression than GIF, but some applications make a poor selection of filtering methods, resulting in larger file sizes.

 This format offers millions of color depth formats and an alpha channel feature with transparency values in between, providing much richer and more accurate color ranges than GIF.